 Make money from your old toilet roll

+Usually, the sight of a finished toilet roll would fill you with absolute despair (and rage for whoever was supposed to buy the next batch).
 But what if reaching the end of the loo roll was a sign of cash to come?

-Savvy eBayers have been taking to the auction site to sell their cardboard loo roll tubes in bulk, and earning a surprisingly decent amount of cash in exchange.
+Believe it or not, your laziness towards getting rid of those cardboard tubes could be about to pay off – big time.
+Some eBay sellers have been taking to the auction site to flog their cardboard loo roll tubes in bulk and earning a surprisingly decent amount of cash in exchange.

-- Don’t just sell a few at a time – It's a good idea to collect as much as you can over a few months and sell them in bulk.
-A listing definitely looks better when there's a mountain of the stuff on offer rather than just a few, and people seem more keen to part with cash for larger quantities.
+- Sell multiple loo roll tubes in bulk – Collect as many as you can over a few months and sell lots in one package.
+A listing looks much more appealing when there's a mountain of them on offer rather than just a few, and people seem keener to part with cash for larger quantities.

 - Offer free (or very cheap) post and packaging – Asking for £22 P&P is setting yourself up for failure.
 Ask around your local shops for decent (free) cardboard boxes to send them in, and pack them neatly.
 Neater-looking collections go for a higher value.
 Try to add postage costs into your asking price so you can offer it for free – this will look much more tempting to buyers.

 - Collect empty toilet roll tubes as a household – Since everyone will be contributing in their own 'special' way to producing the empty loo roll tubes, why not make the whole thing a combined effort?
 Get everyone to chip in a few quid and buy the toilet paper in bulk (look out for supermarket deals, but sites like loorolls.com have 36-packs for around £8 at the time of writing).
 Then, use the money you make from eBaying the tubes to go towards the next bulk order of toilet paper.